sudoforge/skm/README.md

 Simple Key Manager (**SKM**) is a small shell script designed to simplify common interactions with SSH keys.

-## This project is no longer maintained.

-Maintaining multiple keys is a lot of work for very little benefit: if the main workstation is compromised, _all_ of the keys on that workstation are compromised, so using multiple keys for a single identity (person, machine, workstation, etc) doesn't really provide any additional security benefits.
-The author recommends using a single key, and automating as much as possible to reduce or remove the need to ever connect directly to a remote host.

-The following content represents the README prior to deprecation.

 ## Assumptions

 By default, SKM makes a few assumptions about how your keys are stored.
 I'll